General Car Seat Tips

-- Read your car seat manual, and the seat belt, car seat, and air bag sections in your vehicle manual
+- Read your car seat manual, and the seat belt, car seat, and air bag sections in your vehicle manual.
+We can not reinforce this enough!

-- Install with either UAS (latch) or seat belt, not both
+- Install with either UAS or seat belt, not both (unless told to in your car seat’s manual).

-- Read your vehicle manual to make sure it’s ok to install a car seat in the spot you want it, using UAS or seat belt (you often can’t use UAS in the centre)
+- Read your vehicle manual to make sure it’s okay to install a car seat in the spot you want it, using UAS or seat belt (you often can’t use UAS in the centre).

-- The centre is the safest seating position, but a solid outboard installation trumps a poor/incompatible/impossible centre installation every time
+- The centre is sometimes thought to be the safest seating position, but a solid outboard installation trumps a poor/incompatible/impossible centre installation every time.

 - There is a weight limit when installing with UAS.
 Find out what it is for your vehicle and child restraint, and after that, install with the seat belt.